Diversity, Equity, and Inclusion in our Societies

 At the CANVAS meeting, and for 30 days after, you may reach our DEI and Safe Space Advocate:

 The ACS-CSSA-SSSA Ethics Committee is a collaborative group dedicated to creating a safe and welcoming environment in ASA, CSSA, and SSSA.
 The purpose of the Committee is to guide the Societies’ efforts to continue fostering a culture of integrity, appropriate conduct, and accountability within the Societies.
+Learn more and access the ethics statements, codes of conducts, and processes on the Ethics Webpage.

 Previous webinars include (links to YouTube recordings):